TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 A Home Assistant restart brings entities back up in unpredictable order.
 Some report stale states from before the restart, some come up unavailable for a while and then settle, and the linked group can disagree for several seconds while everything finishes loading.
 The reconcile branch reads the authority entity's state, waits up to 30 seconds for it to enter a known on or off state, then commands every other entity in the group to match.
 If the authority is still unavailable after the 30-second wait, the reconcile exits cleanly and waits for the next event to try again.

 A Zigbee2MQTT bridge reconnect is the second event.
-Z2M republishes every device's last-known state on reconnect with a null parent context, which is indistinguishable from a physical press at the event level.
-Without a guard, that republish cascade can drive the followers in random directions.
+Z2M republishes every device's last-known state on reconnect, which arrives as a cascade of state-change events in unpredictable order.
+The peer sync branch reading those alone would race; whichever entity republishes last would drive everyone else to its state, regardless of which state is actually correct.
 The reconcile trigger sensor input solves this: point it at `binary_sensor.zigbee2mqtt_running`, and the reconcile branch runs on its off-to-on transition, treating the authority as truth and aligning everything else.

 Users of other Zigbee integrations or other transports can usually leave the reconcile trigger sensor blank: ZHA does not republish on coordinator reconnect, Z-Wave JS tracks node state internally and does not flood events, and WiFi devices reconnect per device, not as a cascade.
 See the table further down.